This post contains affiliate links.

 - Buy non-fluoride toothpaste if you want to cut down on the amount of fluoride flushed into the system each day.

 - Avoid non-natural products with fragrance (companies are legally allowed to keep secret the chemicals used).

 - Buy organically grown produce.

-- Use natural cleaning products or those from companies who specialize in this field.
+- Use natural cleaning products or those from companies that specialize in this field.

 - Use natural products in your garden and encourage safe habitats for all your garden friends.

 - Bring nature into your house with plants that can literally clean the air for you and filter out pollutants.

 Homemade Cleaning Products That Work And Why We Should Use Them